nanobus/nanobus/example/README.md

 ## The Demo (two ideas that can work in tandem)

-1) Function-based programming model
+1) Interface-based programming model
     - Dapr as the infrastructure and building blocks
     - IDL and code generation to create "the glue"

-2) Flow-based computing model for Dapr
+2) Universal request and event pipelines
     - Address cross-cutting concerns
-    - Annotation or Configuration driven
+    - Annotation or configuration driven
     - Acts as the integration layer for common use cases
+    - Interact with Dapr building blocks

 ## Goal: Codify best practices into a sidecar so you can focus on business logic